stephan-klein/supersonic/docs/supersonic/guides/technical-concepts/angular-js/index.md

 <div data-role="example-code" data-type="js">
 {% highlight javascript %}
+// Note that the "supersonic" Angular service is injected
+// into the controller
 var myController = function($scope, supersonic) {
   var labels = {
     buttonLabels: ["Yes", "No"]